OpenDataServices/decision-pipeline/docs/glossary.md

 Non-member employee
 Employee
-    A non-member employee of the co-op does not directly participate in making decisions but they may participate in the decision-making process in other roles, for example as a stakeholder or decision sponsor.
+    A non-member employee of the co-op does not directly participate in making decisions but they may participate in the decision-making process in other roles, for example as a stakeholder or decision facilitator.

 Product Manager
     An individual responsible for maintaining, updating and documenting products and procedures, and ensuring that these meet the needs of the co-op.